 After a 4-year gap, Kanpur’s Green Park will finally host an international match.
-It is a day start for the 3rd ODI, despite the floodlights being present at the stadium.
+In a move away from the routine, it’s a day start for the 3rd ODI, despite the floodlights being present at the stadium.

 Despite late night dew not a worry for both the teams, they may have to deal with overnight dew in northern part of India at this time of the year.
 A high-scoring game looks a remote possibility, as the highest score on this ground so far has been 260.
 An early morning start also bodes well for the pacers in the first innings.